orf/presentations/10-07-2019 - EuroPython/Python Autoreloader.md

 ^ sys.modules can be mutated by Python code.

+^ Some libraries do crazy things!

 ---

 # Python's imports are very dynamic

 The import system is unbelievably flexible

+Can import from `.zip` files, or from `.pyc` files directly

 [https://github.com/nvbn/import\_from\_github\_com](https://github.com/nvbn/import_from_github_com)